Eligibility and Guidelines

 - All student applicants who will be competing in the B.E.T.A.
 Challenge must be in good standing with Babson College and the community.
 Good standing is defined as having a minimum cumulative grade point average of 2.0 and a record of exemplary citizenship.
 All applicants from Babson, Olin and Wellesley must agree to release a copy of their official academic transcript and disciplinary record to the Blank Center staff.
 The Blank Center staff reserves the right to disqualify any applicant who does not meet the minimum grade requirement and/or is ineligible to be enrolled at their respective institution as a result of a disciplinary action.

-- All Babson alumni of the undergraduate and/or graduate programs are eligible to apply to the B.E.T.A.
-Challenge.
-Alumni who have volunteered or intend to volunteer as a 2014 B.E.T.A.
+- Babson alumni who have volunteered or intend to volunteer as a 2015 B.E.T.A.
 Challenge evaluator are not eligible to apply to the B.E.T.A.
 Challenge.

 - Individual students/alumni or groups are eligible to submit their application to the B.E.T.A.
 Challenge.
 The lead entrepreneur of any group must be a current Babson student, Babson alumni, or an Olin/Wellesley venture that is in the John E. and Alice L. Butler Venture Accelerator.
 If a group is comprised of both alumni and students, the status of the lead entrepreneur determines which challenge the group can apply for.

 - Student applicants must have a faculty sponsor in order to participate.
-A Butler Venture Accelerator faculty advisor is considered a faculty sponsor.
+Butler Venture Accelerator faculty advisors at the Pursue and Launch and Grow levels can be considered as a faculty sponsor.
 The faculty sponsor must be willing to review and provide input on the submission and agree to sponsor the submission.
 The faculty sponsor submitted will be verified for accuracy.
+Staff members, unless teaching a course at Babson, are not considered faculty.
 A faculty sponsor is optional for alumni applicants.

 - The application requires the following: